 From infancy through high school, children's educational outcomes are dependent on the quality of their learning experience.
 Quality early childhood education (ECE), in particular, has been shown to have a significant positive effect on future success because brain circuits are developing actively then.
 In fact, 85% of the brain's development happens before a child enters kindergarten.
-We know how important ECE is; however, segregation in ECE can affect students' success in school and beyond, and research has found that it is often more segregated than any other school level.
+We know how important ECE is, however, segregation in ECE can affect students' success in school and beyond, and research has found that it is often more segregated than any other school level.

-Social and emotional health is also key to children's development.
-Still, we know that poverty, trauma, and other adverse childhood experiences (ACES) can have sustained, negative impacts on children's ability to succeed.
+Social and emotional health are also key to children's development, but we know that poverty, trauma, and other adverse childhood experiences (ACES) can have sustained, negative impacts on children's ability to succeed.
 Dr. Roy Wade notes that "we see higher levels of childhood adversity among minority populations, but we need to acknowledge the role that historical inequities and disenfranchisement play in creating the environment in which such traumatic experiences are more likely to occur."

 Did you know?
 In New York, infant care for one child takes up roughly 22% of a median family's income.
 Childcare for two children costs nearly 40% of a median family's income.
 Childcare is out of reach for many low-wage workers.
+Reflect back on Day 12 and consider how the high cost of care acts as a barrier to a family living in poverty's access to high quality programs for their children.